ibmresilient/resilient-community-apps/fn_trusteer_ppd/README.md

 -->
 * Create cases in SOAR from Trusteer Pinpoint Detect Criminal email alert feeds via email parsing script in SOAR.
 * A Trusteer account (PUID - Permanent User ID) maps to a case in SOAR and subsequent new alerts on the account are added to the Trusteer Alerts data table.
-* Send feedback to Trusteer on a session from a row in Trusteer Alerts data table.
+* Send alert Classification feedback to Trusteer on a session from the Trusteer Alerts data table.
+Classification options are:
+  * Pending
+  * Confirmed legitimate
+  * Undetermined
+  * Confirmed fraud
+  * Confirmed fraud (Account takeover)
+  * Confirmed fraud (First-party)
+  * Confirmed fraud (Mule account)
+  * Confirmed fraud (Remote access tool)
+  * Confirmed fraud (Social engineering)
-* Add artifacts to the Trusteer case vis email parsing script.
+* Add artifacts to the Trusteer case via email parsing script
-* Add artifacts to the Truster case via data table row script.
+* Add artifacts to the Trusteer case via Trusteer Alerts data table script.
+* Navigate links back to the Trusteer account and devices from the case.

 ---